A Researchers Guide

 The purpose of the weekly meeting is to exchange information about ongoing and planned research activities, to coordinate ongoing research activities and the use of facilities, and to follow up any action items.
 The goal is to further improve on-site awareness and coordination, collaboration, and an efficient and sustainable use of the research infrastructures within the Ny-Ålesund Research Station.

 We encourage all researchers to take the opportunity to present their work by giving a “Popular Science Talk” while working in Ny-Ålesund.
 This is a short presentation, 20-30 minutes plus q&a, giving an overview of research/monitoring activities to the community.
 This is also a great opportunity to share information and connect with other researchers.

-If you want to contribute to this, write an email to Head of NPI at
+If you want to contribute to this, write an email to NPI research coordinator at .

 Between May 15th and August 15th you are not allowed go inside the marked areas on the map (around Solvatnet and next to the dog kennel).
 Exceptions apply to scientific projects that have the appropriate permissions.
 You need to apply/ask Kings Bay if you intend to do scientific activities that requires going inside the restricted areas.

 Please do not enter the instrument areas unless you need to maintain or look after your instrument.
 If you need to go inside the instrument area, please pay attention to the other instruments there, some might be hard to see.